 Top 5 tips to make your landing page convertible

-How do you convert with your landing pages?
+How do you improve your website conversion rate with your landing pages?
 Take a look at these five tips and make your landing page more convertible for your users and for your business.

 Understand your customers’ purchasing behaviour

 You need to know your potential customer inside out, especially when it comes to their purchasing behaviour.
 Are they looking for a swift purchase with no friction, or do they need more information and support before they can make the right choice?
 Do they want to use a mobile phone or tablet to complete the transaction, or are they desktop browsers?
 Have they purchased from you before, or are they first-time customers?